Nikhil-Wani/Data-structure-and-algorithm/README.md

 Nodes of a tree either maintain a parent-child relationship between them or they are sister nodes.
 In a general tree, A node can have any number of children nodes but it can have only a single parent.

+1. <b>Binary Tree</b>
+Binary Tree is a special type of generic tree in which, each node can have at most two children.
+Binary tree is generally partitioned into three disjoint subsets.

+1. Root of the node
+2. left sub-tree which is also a binary tree.
+3. Right binary sub-tree

+2. <b>Binary Search Tree</b>

+Binary Search tree can be defined as a class of binary trees, in which the nodes are arranged in a specific order.
+This is also called ordered binary tree.

+In a binary search tree, the value of all the nodes in the left sub-tree is less than the value of the root.

+Similarly, value of all the nodes in the right sub-tree is greater than or equal to the value of the root.
+This rule will be recursively applied to all the left and right sub-trees of the root.